Provably convergent stochastic fixed-point algorithm for free-support Wasserstein barycenter of continuous non-parametric measures: Introduction

-Given the aforementioned challenges, our work contributes to the literature of ``free-support'' approaches which do not prescribe any discrete support when approximating the $\CW_2$-barycenter, and our algorithm works for general continuous non-parametric probability measures.
-From a high-level perspective, we propose an implementable stochastic counterpart to the prominent theoretic fixed-point framework provided by \citet{alvarez2016fixed}.
-Specifically, \citet{alvarez2016fixed} demonstrated that the $\CW_2$-barycenter of absolutely continuous probability measures $\nu_1, \dots, \nu_K\in\CP_{2,\mathrm{ac}}(\R^d)$ can be computed via a fixed-point of the operator $G: \CP_{2, \mathrm{ac}}(\R^d) \to \CP_{2, \mathrm{ac}}(\R^d)$ defined through the pushforward operation:\footnote{ For two closed subsets $\CX,\CY$ of Euclidean spaces and a Borel measurable function $T:\CX\to\CY$, the pushforward of a probability measure $\mu\in\CP(\CX)$ by $T$ is denoted by $T\sharp\mu\in \CP(\CY)$, which is defined via $T \sharp \mu (B) \equiv \mu\circ T^{-1}(B)$ for every Borel set $B\subseteq\CY$.}
+Given the aforementioned challenges, our work contributes to the literature of ``free-support'' approaches which do not prescribe any discrete support when approximating the $\CW_2$-barycenter of general continuous non-parametric input probability measures.
+At a high level, the goal of this paper is to study implementable stochastic extensions of the prominent fixed-point iterative scheme proposed by \citet*{alvarez2016fixed}.
+Specifically, \citet{alvarez2016fixed} have demonstrated that the $\CW_2$-barycenter of $\nu_1, \dots, \nu_K\in\CP_{2,\AC}(\R^d)$ can be characterized as a fixed-point of the operator $G: \CP_{2, \AC}(\R^d) \to \CP_{2, \AC}(\R^d)$ defined through the following pushforward operation:\footnote{ For two closed subsets $\CX,\CY$ of Euclidean spaces and a Borel measurable function $T:\CX\to\CY$, the pushforward of a probability measure $\mu\in\CP(\CX)$ by $T$ is denoted by $T\sharp\mu\in \CP(\CY)$, which is defined via $T \sharp \mu (B) \equiv \mu\circ T^{-1}(B)$ for every Borel set $B\subseteq\CY$.}